• Skip to primary navigation

 Instructions

 • In a medium bowl, combine the peeled and deveined shrimp with buttermilk.
-Let sit for 10 minutes to help tenderize.
+Let it sit for 10-15 minutes to help tenderize.

-• In a small bowl, mix the sauce ingredients as listed above and set aside.
+• In a small bowl, whisk the listed sauce ingredients until combined and set aside.

 • In a shallow bowl, whisk together the cornstarch, salt, garlic powder, and black pepper.
 Coat the shrimp evenly on both sides with the mixture.

-• Heat vegetable oil in a large 10-inch skillet or heavy-bottomed pan over medium heat, or to 350°F using a digital thermometer.
-Fry the shrimp in batches until golden on both sides, about 1.5 minutes per side.
-Avoid overcrowding and do not overcook.
+• Heat vegetable oil in a 10-inch heavy-bottomed pan over medium heat to 350ºF.
+Fry shrimp in small batches for 1.5 minutes per side until golden and crispy, avoiding overcrowding so they fry instead of steaming.

 • Transfer the fried shrimp to a wire rack or paper towel-lined plate to drain excess oil.